Garden and Orchard

 The farm is complete with an heirloom garden with varieties the Stewarts would have planted.

 The Seeds of Heritage

 The plants grown at Historic Stewart Farm are a unique heritage collection.
 They allow us to smell and taste what the Stewarts did.
-The gardens and orchard on the farm today are reproductions plants that would have been available from 1890 to 1910.
+The gardens and orchard on the farm today are reproduction plants that would have been available from 1890 to 1910.
 Given there are no photographs or records of the gardens, volunteers used the following information to determine what varieties may have been grown here:

 - Archeological evidence of a flower garden

 - Certificates from local farm fairs stating Annie Stewart won a prize for Scarlet runner beans in 1898 and John Stewart won a prize for Belgian white carrots in 1902

 - Newspapers, letters and records from other pioneers in the area

 - A 1901 Eatons catalogue listing the common flowers and vegetables available by mail order

 The Stewarts lived before the industrialization of agriculture.
 Plants grown then were open pollinated, and GMO free.
 All plants grown on the farm are organic heirloom varieties.
 Garden volunteers save seeds annually for replanting the following year.
 Seed saving is an important part of the heritage gardens which is why we ask that visitors do not take plants or produce from the gardens.
 We host a Seedy Saturday event each year where the public is welcome to purchase or trade heirloom seeds.